divijghose/firedrake/Firedrake-meeting-2023-10-18.md

 - JB: ~[#1](https://github.com/firedrakeproject/firedrakeproject.github.io/pull/1)~ MERGED!
 Q: Do we need protection on this repo?
 A: No.
 - UZ: ~[#3176](https://github.com/firedrakeproject/firedrake/pull/3176) Netgen circular import~ MERGED!
 - UZ: [Netgen Hierarchy Stuff](https://github.com/NGSolve/netgen/pull/163) Won't effect us since we use netgen wheels.
 UZ to make a PR with them.
 For now merged to our fork so it can be used by those who want it and don't mind having to build it themselves.
-- PB: [#3148](https://github.com/firedrakeproject/firedrake/pull/3148) Fix prolong/restrict on extruded.
+- PB: ~[#3148](https://github.com/firedrakeproject/firedrake/pull/3148) Fix prolong/restrict on extruded.~ MERGED!
 - PB: [#3159](https://github.com/firedrakeproject/firedrake/pull/3159) Cache/no-op for prolong/restrict/inject.
+Needs checking for dual space safety.

 # Date of next meeting